Are you wanting to purchase water kefir grains? Not sure of whether to choose live or dehydrated grains?

 Share them with a friend!
 Water kefir grains have been passed down from person to person for centuries.
 Buy your friend a Happy Gut water kefir kit, share your grains and teach them how they can #smileontheinside.

 Add them to smoothies.
 They are totally edible and will super boost your gut bacteria and immune system.

-It is best to start slowly – it is powerful.
+It is best to start slowly – as it is powerful.
 Whenever you change the makeup of your internal ecosystem, there can be “die-off”.
 (If the new good bacteria are replacing some bad bacteria, Candida, etc.) Temporary symptoms of die-off include headache, general aches, nausea, diarrhea, etc., (basically flu-like symptoms) as your body tries to rid itself of toxins as quickly as possible, just like when you are ill.
 If your body does not contain many toxins, you may not experience this.

 Yes.
-Traditional Water Kefir Grains have evolved to feed on granulated white sugar and cannot properly ferment without it.?Thick sugars like turbinado, sugar in the raw, and brown sugar are too difficult for the Water Kefir grains to break down and process.
+Water kefir grains have evolved to feed on granulated white sugar and cannot properly ferment without it.
+Thick sugars like turbinado, sugar in the raw, and brown sugar are too difficult for the Water Kefir grains to break down and process.
 Also, always avoid alternative sugars like honey, stevia, etc. as the culture will struggle to thrive.

 For more information on sugars and their effect on your fermentation, read our handy sugar guide.

+The SCOBY (Symbiotic Colony Of Bacteria and Yeast) is used to make kombucha.
 Water kefir grains are also colonies of bacteria and yeast in cellulose, but they tend to grow like grains, not in one large mass.
 They float in liquid rather than always rising to the top